 \section{Introduction}

-Stackelberg games (SGs) are a canonical model for strategic principal-agent interactions, considering a principal (or ``leader'') that commits to a strategy $\h$ and an agent (or ``follower'') who observes this strategy and best respond by taking action $\BR(\h)$.
-These games are inspired by real-world applications such as economic policy design (where a tax policymaker establishes rules for triggering audits before taxes are filed) and defense (where a principal allocates security resources to high-risk targets before vulnerabilities are exploited) and many more, see e.g.,~\citep{balcan2015commitment, GreenSGs,Tambe12,hardt2016strategic, dong2018strategic, chen2020learning,conitzer2006computing}.
-By anticipating the agent's best-response, a principal who knows the agent's payoff function can calculate the \emph{optimal Stackelberg strategy} guaranteeing her utility $\Vst$.
-In recent years, \emph{repeated} SGs have gained popularity in addressing settings where the agent's payoff function is \emph{unknown} to the principal.
+Stackelberg games (SGs) are a canonical model for strategic principal-agent interactions, considering a principal (or ``leader'') that commits to a strategy $\h$ and an agent (or ``follower'') who observes this strategy and best responds by taking action $\BR(\h)$.
+These games are inspired by real-world applications such as economic policy design (where a tax policymaker establishes rules for triggering audits before taxes are filed) and defense (where a principal allocates security resources to high-risk targets before vulnerabilities are exploited) and many more, see e.g.,~\citep{balcan2015commitment, GreenSGs,Tambe12,hardt2016strategic, dong2018strategic, chen2020learning,conitzer2006computing,xu2021dual}.
+By anticipating the agent's best-response, a principal who knows the agent's payoff function can calculate the \emph{optimal Stackelberg strategy} guaranteeing her the optimal utility $\Vst$, which is called the Stackelberg value.
+In recent years, \emph{repeated} SGs have gained popularity in addressing settings where the agent's payoff function is \emph{unknown} to the principal, but instead needs to be learned from repeated interactions.
 In this setting, the principal, who can only observe the agents' actions, aims to deploy a sequence of strategies $\h_1, \dots, \h_T$ over $T$ rounds whose average payoff is at least as good as $\Vst$, i.e., the value of her optimal strategy had she known the agent's payoffs in advance.

-Despite the original intent, repeated SGs are often studied under strict assumptions on the agent's knowledge and algorithmic behavior.
+Repeated SGs are often studied under relatively strict assumptions on the agent's knowledge and algorithmic behavior.
 Examples include requiring the agent to best respond per round using $y_t = \BR(\h_t)$~\citep{balcan2015commitment,dong2018strategic}, necessitating the agent to precisely know the principal's strategy at all times (e.g., the attacker must anticipate the exact probabilistic allocation of the defender's security resources), or employing one of many online optimization algorithms whose every detail (down to the learning step size) can significantly impact the principal's utility~\citep{zrnic2021leads}.